HMS Erin's Isle

 HMS Erin's Isle was a United Kingdom passenger paddle steamer built by A&J Inglis for the Belfast and County Down Railway (B&CDR).
 She was launched in Glasgow in 1912 as PS Erin's Isle, and sailed regular services on Belfast Lough until 1915.

-She was then was requisitioned for the Royal Navy and became the minesweeper HMS Erin's Isle.
+She was then requisitioned for the Royal Navy and became the minesweeper HMS Erin's Isle.
 On 7 February 1919 she was sunk by a mine off Nore. with the loss of 23 lives.

 With the B&CDR

 The B&CDR had owned and run steamships since 1893, mainly between Belfast and Bangor but also to other destinations in County Down and County Antrim.